diz462/creative-sparks/projects/bone-pore-segmentation.md

 $$LoG(f) = G*(∇^2f)$$

-The order of operations isn't commutative, and I applied the Laplacian a second time instead of the Gaussian kernel (sorry professor :disappointed:).
+The order of operations isn't commutative, and I applied the Laplacian a second time instead of the Gaussian kernel (sorry professor {%:disappointed:%}).

 #### Gaussian Blur